rblack42/ACCweb.cosc2325/Appendix/Projects/ProjectMakefiles.rst

     The *echo* command is handy when you want to see exactly what ``make`` has created when you build a list of file names.
-You can debug a Makefile using thiese statements
+You can debug a Makefile using these statements

 In your top-level directory, do this: